Tse-Heng-Hsueh/rob6323_go2_project/README.md

 All runs were trained using the same repository structure and launch script (`./train.sh`) on Greene HPC.

+**Reproducibility notes**
+- Training command: `./train.sh`
+- PPO and environment seeds use the default settings defined in the rsl_rl launcher.
+- For exact reproduction, use the provided log directories and checkpoints listed below.

 #### Tutorial Reproduction (Parts 1–4)

 The following runs incrementally implement the official tutorial components: